Brain cancer symptoms

 People with brain cancer often have other medical problems; therefore, routine laboratory tests may be performed.

-These include analysis of blood, electrolytes, liver function tests, and a blood coagulation profile.
+These include analysis of blood count, kidney and liver function tests, and a blood clotting profile.

 If you have mental state change as the main symptom, blood or urine tests may be carried out to detect drug use or infection.